CSCfi/csc-user-guide/docs/apps/julia.md

 using Example
 ```

-**NOTE:** Packages that work for one version of Julia might not work at all for another.
+**NOTE:** Packages for one version of Julia might not work for another.
 Check the required version number.

-More information about Julia's package manager you can be found in its [documentation](https://julialang.github.io/Pkg.jl/v1/).
+You can find more information about Julia's package manager in its [documentation](https://julialang.github.io/Pkg.jl/v1/).

-## Using a custom environment
+### Using environments
-We can manage dependencies of Julia project by using a custom environment instead of the default environment.
+We can manage the dependencies of different Julia projects separately by using a new environment instead of the default environment.
-The easiest way to use an environment is to use the `--project=<path>` option when starting julia to active an environment in the `<path>`.
+The easiest way to use an environment is to use the `--project=<path>` option when starting Julia to activate an environment in the `<path>`.
-For example, we can use the command `julia --project=.` to start an environemnt in the current working directory.
+For example, we can use the command `julia --project=.` to start an environment in the current working directory.
-If we now add new package, they will be written to the `Project.toml` file.
+If we add a new package, it will be written to the `./Project.toml` file.
-Furhermore, the full list of all dependencies will be written to the `Manifest.toml` file.
+Furthermore, the full list of all dependencies will be written to the `./Manifest.toml` file.
-Both of these files are created automatically if they don't exist.
+Both of these files are created if they don't exist.

 Let's consider a Julia project structured as follows.

 ```
 .
-├── script.jl
+├── my_script.jl
 ├── Project.toml
 └── Manifest.toml
 ```